-Figure X – Relay Configuration Request Element
+Figure X3 – Relay Device Configuration Request Element

 Relay Active: The Relay Active field is set to one to indicate that relaying is active.
 The Relay Active field is set to zero to indicate that relaying is not active.

-Device Address: The Device Address field contains the address of the devices that may become a relayed device.
-In case the element is sent to the intended relayed device, the field shall contain the address of the intended relay device.
+Device Address: The Device Address field contains the address of the intended relayed device.

 6.6.30 Relay Configuration Response element

-The format Relay Configuration Response element is depicted in Figure X.
+The format Relay Configuration Response element is depicted in Figure X4.